-Aside from rips or holes, there are other things to consider.
+Aside from rips or holes, there are a few things to consider with an inflatable boat.
 You can relax though, because we’re going to run through what you need to be thinking about before you decide whether or not to buy an inflatable fishing kayak.

 So picking from one of the best inflatable fishing kayaks should hopefully be a whole lot easier for you!

 1: STAR Pike Inflatable Fishing Kayak (best overall)

 The Star Pike is a durable inflatable yak with a long waterline that has great features that are designed to make your fishing trip easier and more comfortable for one angler.

 One of the main features of this boat is the aluminum framed seat for comfortable paddling.
 This mesh covered seat is quick to drain and lets you sit in a more elevated position above the deck for improved visibility for sighting fish in more open water.
 The seat also folds for added convenience, making it possibly the best inflatable kayak for avid fishermen and women on long fishing trips.

 The deck features an extremely durable drop-stitch floor, providing a more rigid platform for fishing and helping to improve speed and deliver better tracking on open water.